ecrosstexas/eleventy-base-blog/src/kb/power/tablet-no-120v-power.md

 ---
 ## Possible Cause

-- No power at the convenience outlet.
+- No power at the internal convenience outlet for the USB power block.

 ## What to Check - Field